Wills and Probate

 Without a Will you have no control over who will receive any property, money and personal items as the Intestacy Provisions stipulate how your estate will be distributed.
 Many people do not realise that a surviving spouse/ civil partner does not automatically receive all of a deceased husband or wife's estate and unmarried partners receive nothing.
 Therefore the death of a partner or spouse may lead to significant financial hardship and the people you may want to benefit from your property and affairs may not do so.

-Everyone adult should have a Will, not just the elderly, and especially if any of the following apply:
+Every adult should have a Will, not just the elderly, and especially if any of the following apply:

-- You have Children.
+- You have children.

 - You are married or separating after a marriage

 - You co-habit, have a long term partner or are in a same sex couple.